Buddhism in Japan: Late Medieval Buddhism (1336–1467)

 The Tendai and Shingon credentials of Rinzai figures such as Enni show that early Zen was not a lineage that was totally separate from the other "old" schools.
 Indeed, Zen monastic codes feature procedures for "worship of the Buddha, funerals, memorial rites for ancestral spirits, the feeding of hungry ghosts, feasts sponsored by donors, and tea services that served to highlight the bureaucratic and social hierarchy."

-Medieval Rinzai was also invigorated by a series of Chinese masters who came to Japan during the Song dynasty, such as Issan Ichinei (1247–1317).
+Medieval Rinzai was also invigorated by a series of Chinese masters who came to Japan during the Song dynasty, such as Yishan Yining (1247–1317).
 Issan influenced the Japanese interest in Chinese literature, calligraphy and painting.
 The Japanese literature of the Five Mountains (Gozan Bungaku) reflects this influence.
 One of his students was Musō Soseki, a Zen master, calligraphist, poet and garden designer who was granted the title "national Zen teacher" by Emperor Go-Daigo.
 The Zen monk poets Sesson Yūbai and Kokan Shiren also studied under Issan.
 Shiren was also a historian who wrote the Buddhist history Genkō shakusho.
+Ikkyū Sōjun (1394–1481) was a poet who influenced many Japanese work in Zen Buddhism although there is little evidence of his own wakas, and was influenced by Issan.

 The Royal court and elite families of the capital also studied the classic Chinese arts that were being taught in the five mountain Rinzai temples.
 The shogunal families even built Zen temples in their residential palaces.
 The five mountain temples also established their own printing program (Gozan-ban) to copy and disseminate a wide variety of literature that included records of Zen masters, the writings of Tang poets, Confucian classics, Chinese dictionaries, reference works, and medical texts.

 It is also during this period that true lineages of "Shintō" kami worship begin to develop in Buddhist temples complexes, lineages which would become the basis for institutionalized Shintō of later periods.
 Buddhists continued to develop theories about the relationship between kami and the Buddhas and bodhisattvas.
 One such idea, gongen ("provisional manifestation"), promoted the worship of kami as manifest forms of the Buddhas.
 A group of Tendai monks at Mt.
 Hiei meanwhile incorporated hongaku thought into their worship of the kami Sannō, which eventually came to be seen as the source or "original ground" (honji) of all Buddhas (thereby reversing the old honji suijaku theory which saw the Buddha as the honji).
 This idea can be found in the work of the Hiei monk Sonshun (1451–1514).